MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file-entity-policy.md

 ### Limitations

-Database policies are supported for tables and views.
-Stored procedures can't be configured with policies.
+**Database policies are supported for tables and views.** Stored procedures can't be configured with policies.

-Database policies can't be used to prevent a request from executing within a database because they are resolved as query predicates in the generated queries passed to the database engine.
+**Database policies don't prevent requests from executing within the database.** This is because they're resolved as predicates in the generated queries that are passed to the database engine.

 Database policies are only supported for the `actions` **create**, **read**, **update**, and **delete**.
+Since there is no predicate in a stored procedure call, they cannot be appended.

 ### Supported OData-like operators